 But, as with any problem, there are solutions.
 As the owner of a 350 student music school, I’ve had lots of practice in this regard… and after 16 years I’ve learned that the following 5 tips are really helpful when organizing the way you are paid.

 Payment Solutions for Piano Teachers

-2. Offer More Than One Payment Method: Now a days there are may ways you can accept payment- cheque, cash, pay-pal, online, by credit card or by debit card (if you have an iPhone and a device like this one).
+2. Offer More Than One Payment Method: Nowadays there are many ways you can accept payment: cheque, cash, pay-pal, online, by credit card or by debit card (if you have an iPhone and a device like this one).
 It’s important to offer your clients more than one way to pay.
 In a best-case scenario offer them a physical method of payment and a digital way of payment.
-This way, if they’ve forgotten their physical method of payment they can still provide the digital method to you once they arrive at the lesson and you then avoid the “I’ll bring it next week” that comes with potential to forget again.
+This way, if they’ve forgotten their physical method of payment they can still provide the digital method to you once they arrive at the lesson and you then avoid the “I’ll bring it next week” that comes with the potential to forget again.

 3. Provide a Reminder via Text or Email: Sending a reminder is always a good idea.
 The most effective way to do so is by text or email.
 Consider using this program to do so.
 Send your reminder the day or night before your payment is due to avoid being forgotten in the craziness of the week.

 4. Keep it Simple: You’ll have greater success if you bill your clients in a predictable way every month rather than having the amount vary or change each month.
 If they know they owe you $80 every month they’re more likely to remember than if October is $67.50, November is $82.25 and so on.
 Implement a payment system where you can have an equal monthly payment and keep things simple.